-How to celebrate
+How to take part

 Learn more about the environmental impact of household waste.
 Host your own outreach events at schools and universities.
-Attract more people to visit the annual world clean-up!
+Attract more people to the annual world clean-up!

-When is World Cleanup Day celebrated in 2022?
+When is World Cleanup Day celebrated in 2023?

 World Cleanup Day is observed on the third Saturday of September each year.